 - The visa process can be complete either face-to-face or at a distance through the Visa Center courier service.

 - Better Hours of Business: Monday through Friday 9:00am to 5:00pm (closed on Saturday and Sunday)

 - You can easily make an appointment in advance, although you can also just take them your documents without having to make an appointment.

-- In the offices, they offer addition services for purchase that are not available at the consulates: completion of application forms, photocopying, visa photos, and mail service processing, etc. Everything is set up so that you don’t have to come back on another day (and of course do business).
+- In the offices, they offer additional services for purchase that are not available at the consulates: completion of application forms, photocopying, visa photos, mail service processing, etc. Everything is set up so that you don’t have to come back on another day (and of course do business).

 I have always applied for visas through the Russian Visa Center since it is the most effective and fastest place to apply to get a visa.
 Even more, if you forget a copy or haven’t filled out the form correctly or need a photo, the Visa Center can provide any of these services so that you don’t have to come back on a different day.